Cover provides two forms of protection in combat:

 - All limbs are considered Covered Limbs.

-💥 Cover Damage & Penetration
+Cover Damage and Penetration

 When an ⚔ Attack strikes a Covered Limb, compare the attack’s damage to the cover’s resistance.